fukayatti/discord-mcp-server/README.md

 ```
 "Send a welcome message to the #general channel"
 "Read the last 20 messages from #announcements"
+"Read all messages from #general channel (unlimited)"
+"Get messages before message ID 1234567890 for pagination"
+"Fetch 500 messages from #discussion using bulk reading"
 "Add a 👍 reaction to message ID 1234567890"
 ```